ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - [deleted] segments are removed from the index
 - [archive age] segments are repacked if needed, then moved to .archive/last
 - [delete age] segments are deleted
+- [unaligned] when `needs-check-do-not-pack` is present in the dataset root directory, running a repack fails asking to run a check first, to prevent deleting data that should be reindexed instead

 ## Check and repack on dir segments